nishant2feb/python_read_txt/tasks.md

 ## Task 1: Open the `input.txt` file as `infile`
 A sample input file named `input.txt` is provided as part of the project.
-We need to open it to get a [file object](https://docs.python.org/3.7/glossary.html#term-file-object).
+We need to open it to get a [file object](https://docs.python.org/3.7/glossary.html#term-file-object) using the [open() method](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files).

 A preferred way to open a file with automatic resource cleanup is using the `with` statement, which is a control-flow structure with basic structure as: